 This day we will participate in a guided visit to observe spectacular carrion birds at a feeding place in the Picos de Europa National Park.
 Privileged spectators will learn and observe the food behaviour, hierarchies of scavengers and will also learn to differentiate between various species and understand the behaviour of these majestic birds.

-After our stroll we will now drive to Santander.
-We board the ferry at 1545.
 We will then be sailing through the Bay of Biscay to once more look for birds and cetaceans.

 On Friday morning - We find ourselves proceeding to the English Channel for more sightings of sea birds and cetaceans before reaching Plymouth at 1045.